Consolidated city-county: Overview

+International equivalents

-Similar arrangements also exist in other countries.
+Similar unitary authority arrangements also exist in other countries.

+United Kingdom

 England has six "metropolitan counties" created in 1974: Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, West Midlands, and West Yorkshire.
 From 1986, these metropolitan counties do not have county councils but rather joint boards for certain functions.
 Modern unitary authorities are similar, and are known as county boroughs in Wales.
 In Scotland, Aberdeen, Dundee, Edinburgh and Glasgow are functionally "independent cities", though the term is not used.
 London is unique however, being a ceremonial county (officially known as Greater London) containing the 32 London boroughs.
 Enclaved within Greater London, the ancient City of London forms a distinct county, which today forms only a tiny part of what most consider to be London as a capital city, which takes up 607 square miles.

-The Canadian province of Ontario contains several single-tier municipalities, which serve the same sort of functions as American consolidated city-counties.
+Europe

+In Germany, Berlin and Hamburg are both cities and states (the state of Bremen consists of the cities of Bremen and Bremerhaven).
+Nearly every larger city in Germany is an independent city, like Frankfurt, Stuttgart, Munich or Dresden; Austria, where the capital of Vienna is both a city and state; France, where the capital city of Paris has been coterminous with the département of Paris since 1968.

+Russia

+In Russia, there are urban districts - territories consisting of a city and nearby settlements united by one mayor's office.
+As a rule, urban districts are the capitals of the constituent entities of the Russia and other major cities in the region.
+In 2020, there were 635 urban districts.

+Canada

+The Canadian province of Ontario contains several single-tier municipalities.
+They can be similar to American consolidated city-counties in that they are often formed by amalgamating an upper-tier municipality.
+However, they are functionally independent cities as, unlike a consolidated city-county, the county or region ceases to exist after being amalgamated and does not continue on a nominal basis, leaving only the unified single-tier city.
 One example is the City of Toronto, created in 1998 from the amalgamation of the central government and the six constituent municipalities of the Municipality of Metropolitan Toronto (a type of regional municipality), itself originally created in 1954.

-In Germany, Berlin and Hamburg are both cities and states (the state of Bremen consists of the cities of Bremen and Bremerhaven).
-Nearly every larger city in Germany is an independent city, like Frankfurt, Stuttgart, Munich or Dresden; Austria, where the capital of Vienna is both a city and state; France, where the capital city of Paris has been coterminous with the département of Paris since 1968; and South Korea, where Seoul is a special city, while six other cities (Busan, Daegu, Daejeon, Gwangju, Incheon, and Ulsan) are metropolitan cities.
-Additionally, the Australian Capital Territory government in Australia performs all municipal functions of the city of Canberra, and thus functions as an integrated city-territory.
-Similarly, the City of Tokyo merged with the prefecture to form Tokyo metropolis in 1943.
+The Northern Rockies Regional Municipality in British Columbia is also a single-tier municipality, functioning as both a regional district and a district municipality.
+It was formed in 2009 by amalgamating the former Northern Rockies Regional District.